What therapy is best for trauma? Learn about Parts Work and how to choose a therapist

 Choosing a trauma therapy can feel overwhelming.
 If you are looking for support with trauma, anxiety, or painful life experiences, you have probably already discovered how many different types of therapy are out there.
 EMDR, CBT, ACT, somatic therapy, schema therapy, IFS, Resource Therapy- the list is long.

 So where do you start?
 One group of approaches that many people find powerful is called parts work.
-If you are looking to process past trauma or shift emotional patterns in your life, I recommend seeking a therapist who is skilled in parts work, alongside EMDR therapy.
+If you are looking to process past trauma or shift emotional patterns in your life, I recommend seeking a therapist who is skilled in parts work, alongside another leading trauma therapy: EMDR (you will find other posts on EMDR here).

 What is parts work in trauma therapy?